-This comprehensive UK spouse visa document checklist covers every piece of evidence required for a successful 2026 application.
-From proof of relationship and financial documents to accommodation evidence and landlord letters, this guide ensures you have all the spouse visa documents needed to demonstrate your eligibility.
-A well-organised application with complete documentation significantly improves your chances of approval.
+This comprehensive UK Spouse visa document checklist covers every piece of evidence required for a successful 2026 application.
+From proof of relationship and financial documents to accommodation evidence and landlord letters, this guide ensures you have all the documents needed to demonstrate your eligibility under Appendix FM.
+A well-organised application with complete documentation significantly improves your chances of approval — missing or incomplete documents are among the most common reasons for refusal.

-The spouse visa documents you submit form the foundation of your UK spouse visa application.
-Each document serves a specific purpose—proving your relationship is genuine, demonstrating financial stability, confirming adequate accommodation, and showing you meet the English language requirement.
-Missing or incomplete documents are among the most common reasons for spouse visa refusal.
+The Spouse visa documents you submit form the foundation of your UK partner visa application.
+Each document serves a specific purpose — proving your relationship is genuine, demonstrating financial stability, confirming adequate accommodation, and showing you meet the English language requirement.
+Missing or incomplete documents are among the most common UK Spouse visa refusal reasons.

 Complete UK Spouse Visa Document Checklist

-The main documents required for a UK spouse visa are: valid passports, marriage certificate, relationship evidence (photos, communication records), financial documents proving £29,000+ income, accommodation evidence (tenancy agreement or landlord letter), English language certificate (A1 level), and TB test certificate if applicable.
+The main documents required for a UK Spouse visa are: valid passports, marriage certificate, relationship evidence (photos, communication records), financial documents proving £29,000+ income (or £18,600 transitional for pre-April 2024 applicants), accommodation evidence, English language certificate (A1 level), and TB test certificate if applying from a listed country.
 All non-English documents need certified translations.
+Quality and organisation matter more than volume.

 - Identity: Valid passport (applicant), passport/ID (sponsor)

-- Marriage: Marriage certificate (translated if not in English)
+- Marriage: Marriage/civil partnership certificate (translated if not in English)

 - Relationship: Photos, communication records, travel evidence, joint accounts